 If students are at an increased risk for COVID, or simply do not feel comfortable returning to in-person education, they will be offered a remote option for learning with a rigorous curriculum.
 Any staff members who have the appropriate medical documentation stating they may not return to work will be handled on a case-by-case basis.
 The district will offer appropriate accommodations in an effort to ensure everyone is safe to the greatest extent possible.

 The district will conduct fire (evacuation) drills and lockdown drills as required by education law and regulation and the fire code without exceptions.
 Schools must continue to conduct mandatory fire and lockdown drills according to the existing statutory schedule.
-Drills will be conducted in a manner that maintains social distancing at exits and gathering points outside the building, while still preparing students to respond in emergencies.
+The district is collaborating with the Capital Region BOCES Health/Safety/Risk Management to ensure drills will be conducted in a manner that maintains social distancing at exits and gathering points outside the building, while still preparing students to respond in emergencies.